jamesmcm/jamesmcm.github.io/content/blog/2025-06-08-claude-data-engineer/index.md

 ### Would you hire Claude?

 So, would I hire Claude?
 Well it can definitely fill the role of support on the implementation of simpler tasks to help provide more capacity.
-But overall, I think we shouldn't look at it as a matter of replacement, but rather enhancement - [like an exoskeleton](https://matthewsinclair.com/blog/0178-why-llm-powered-programming-is-more-mech-suit-than-artificial-human).
+But overall, I think we shouldn't look at it as a matter of replacement, but rather enhancement - [like a "mech suit"](https://matthewsinclair.com/blog/0178-why-llm-powered-programming-is-more-mech-suit-than-artificial-human).
 At least for now, a human with domain knowledge is very much required to keep AI agents on track, and prevent them getting stuck going down rabbit holes or producing over-engineered and unmaintainable solutions.

 But the productivity boost for engineers alone is profound.
 In the real world it's unlikely to be as remarkable as in this test case, but 2 hours to 3 minutes is a whole order of magnitude, and the cost and speed of such agents will only improve in the future.